-I never had a specific mentor but I was constantly engaged in startup discussions and digital related conferences thanks to my work.
-The fact that I have hosted almost 800 shows surrounding technology, digital and start-ups… it gave me an idea on how to go about with my brand.
+I never had a specific mentor but I have constantly engaged in startup discussions and digital-related conferences thanks to my work.
+The fact that I have hosted almost 800 shows surrounding technology, digital and start-ups… gave me an idea of how to go about with my brand.

-Having a mentor, of course, brings about newer and matured perspectives.
+Having a mentor, of course, brings about newer and mature perspectives.
 My sister and I have friends who brainstorm wonderful ideas as well and that really helps.

 Please describe some successes and failures you have experienced as an entrepreneur.